 Lord Alfred Tennyson vs. Camelot

-But I wasn't a radio personality, just the King of Lionheart Inc.™ and not a self-proclaimed king of media.
-I was a writer writing, whether writing about modern Camelot before the Decline of the American Empire or writing or reading to amuse myself (although currently reading Naked Lunch and not hungry enough to make the next book Becoming China's Bitch -- so I better read slow and enjoy what's left of the Beat Generation).
-When discovering a punk band's plans to make more Naked Lunch material, it sounded like a bad idea, but great way to continue the legacy started by the pioneers of hardcore subculture.
+When reading more, ever so slowly, discovering a punk band's empty plans to make more Naked Lunch material, it sounded like a bad idea, but a great way to continue the legacy started by the pioneers of hardcore subculture.
 Did The Shadows Of Camelot go overlooked by mainstream media?
-Not really, the poem (see below) really sucked and no different than Jack Kerouac's Mexico City Blues underground (and probably only ready by Bob Dylan).
+Not really, the poem (see below) really sucked and is no different than Jack Kerouac's Mexico City Blues Underground (and probably only read by Bob Dylan).
 Poetry doesn't always make sense, but what's it actually about?

-While sometimes guilty of falling into the trap of writing to amuse myself, I've written to make a real difference.
-I've written to better understand life and grasp the meaning of what's difficult to fully understand.
-But sorry, I haven't fully understood weather and don't want to jump inside the climate change ring.
-It's only been important when there was light rain outside but voices told you it was raining cats and dogs outside or another summer ended and you couldn't remember the weather from last summer or you've experienced mind-altering periods of delusional impairment with scattered feelings of remorse (don't call me 911, but you might have needed some help).
+While sometimes guilty of falling into the trap of writing to amuse myself, I've written to make and reading makes a difference.
 William S. Burroughs once wrote that "a paranoid is someone who knows a little of what's going on."
-That was a half true statement, because if the ghost of JFK was hunting you down and you were paranoid that you were going to be next, you should've gotten help.
-Help won't knock on your door (unless you've played loud music, then you'll be helped to turn down your stereo because it's happened to me.
-I found help and it wasn't helpful).
+That was a half-true statement because if the ghost of JFK was hunting you down and you were paranoid that you were going to be next, you should've gotten help.
+Help won't knock on your door (unless you've played loud music and understood closed captioning,).
+Nothing is totally nonsensical.
 I wrote The Shadows Of Camelot based on facts and I wrote the poem because of deep interest in topics of history and dramatic verse.
-(It's worth nothing but your attention or lack of praise).

 THE SHADOWS OF CAMELOT